 Most Common Mistakes

-- Gouging the wood with a belt sand in an electric drill.
+Gouging the wood with a belt sand in an electric drill—this can be tricky to fix, especially on finer pieces.

 Most of your furniture refinishing will require a sandpaper of 100 to 120-grit.
 Change the paper frequently, as it is no longer sanding once it starts to wear out, rather polishing, which will close the grain again.
 To make your sandpaper last longer, use an old toothbrush to clean out the clogged debris.